(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 If you do go this route, I recommend removing all points from Ancient Roots and Serpent’s Bite and adding them into Fluid Hunter and Skirmisher’s Gambit.
 If you are geared well enough and play exclusively PvE, this path can deal tons of damage and is a solid option.

-- Stronghold Longbow with Class Feature Hunter’s Teamwork/Careful Attack
+- Trailblazer’s Longbow with Class Feature Hunter’s Teamwork/Careful Attack

-- Stronghold Tabars with Class Feature Crushing Roots
+- Trailblazer’s Axes with Class Feature Crushing Roots

-If you can’t afford the Stronghold weapons, the Twisted set from Mantol-Derith is your next best bet.
+If you do not wish to pursue the Relic weapons, the Twisted set from Mantol-Derith is your next best bet.
 It’ll give you a pretty decent boost to your power and defense.

 - Lostmauth’s Horn of Blasting